10 Best Spas in the Mamanuca Islands© FijiPocketGuide.com

 5. Tatadra Spa – Likuliku Lagoon Resort

 Set on the hillside overlooking an ocean lagoon, the Tatadra Spa at the Likuliku Lagoon Resort is another spectacular spa option in the Mamanuca Islands.
 It’s easy to fall into a state of relaxation simply by being in a stunning venue with ocean views and state-of-the-art treatment rooms.
-As for the spa menu, you’ll find Fijian rituals from beauty treatments to classics like the hot stone massage.

 -mamanuca-islands-spas© Likuliku Lagoon Resort

-6. The Mana Spa – Mana Island Resort
+7. The Mana Spa – Mana Island Resort

 Unwind with the many different treatment room options at the Mana Spa at the Mana Island Resort.
-The couples spa suite with plunge pool, day bed bure and shower bure make the perfect base for rejuvenation while you enjoy treatments from your skilled therapist.
-Even opt for a plunge pool of coconut milk to revive the skin and relax with your partner.
+The couples spa suite with plunge pool, day bed bure and shower bure makes the perfect base for rejuvenation while you enjoy treatments from your skilled therapist.

 -spas-in-the-mamanucas-fiji© Mana Island Resort & Spa

-7. Tokoriki Spa – Tokoriki Island Resort
+8. Tokoriki Spa – Tokoriki Island Resort

 Offering some of the most luxurious treatment rooms in the Mamanuca Islands, the Tokoriki Spa in the five-star Tokoriki Island Resort will transport you a million miles away from any stress or worries.
 Treatment bures have volcanic rock walls with gently tumbling water topped with lush tropical greenery.
-We recommend their sunrise couples’ massage as a relaxing and romantic way to start the day.

 spas-in-the-mamanuca-islands-fiji© Tokoriki Island Resort

-8. Kui Spa – VOMO Island Resort
+9. Kui Spa – VOMO Island Resort

-The award-winning spa at the VOMO Island Resort has a treatment for everyone, even for their smallest guests with their children’s spa menu.
-Whoever you are, you’ll find a rejuvenating spa treatment to take place either within the treatment rooms or within your room.
-Find out more in our 10 Best Spas in Fiji.
+The award-winning spa at the VOMO Island Resort has a treatment for everyone, even for their smallest guests, with their children’s spa menu.
+Whoever you are, you’ll find a rejuvenating spa treatment to take place either within the treatment rooms or within your room – find out more in our 10 Best Spas in Fiji.

 spas-in-the-mamanucas-fiji© VOMO Island Resort

-9. Leilani’s Spa – Malolo Island Resort
+10. Leilani’s Spa – Malolo Island Resort

 Lailani’s Spa is always a relaxing go-to on a holiday at the Malolo Island Resort.
 While the kids are at the kids’ club, the spa is a popular retreat for parents.
-The spa has three treatment bures where skilled therapists will use natural Pure Fiji products to refresh the skin.
-Choose your ritual on their extensive menu, from contemporary favourites to traditional Fijian methods.
+The recently renovated spa has three treatment bures where skilled therapists will use natural Pure Fiji products to refresh the skin.

--fiji-spas-mamanucas© Malolo Island Resort
+Book Malolo Island Resort:

-10. Makare Wellness Spa – Musket Cove Island Resort
+11. Makare Wellness Spa – Musket Cove Island Resort

 Delve into the tropical gardens of the Makare Wellness Spa and treat yourself to a revitalising session in one of the five treatment bures.
-On top of your massage, facial or ritual, wash away your worries under an outdoor shower or just relax in the specially-designed relaxation bure.
-There’s also the option to choose an overwater beachside massage at this spa based at the Musket Cove Island Resort & Marina.
+On top of your massage, facial or ritual, wash away your worries under an outdoor shower or relax in the specially-designed relaxation bure.

 spas-in-the-mamanuca-islands© Musket Cove Island Resort & Marina

-Author
+About The Author

-Laura S.
+Laura (Lora) S.

 This article was reviewed and published by Laura, editor in chief and co-founder of Fiji Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Fiji.
 She knows the islands inside-out and loves sharing tips on how best to experience Fiji’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.